-- Implementing the WAPHA Aboriginal Cultural Competency and Capability Framework, which will enhance efforts to ensure clients of the ITC Program and patients of mainstream/private practices receive high quality and culturally competent care. - Assisting primary health care providers to adopt culturally appropriate models of care for Aboriginal people. - Supporting increased uptake of key Aboriginal health initiatives including Practice Incentive Program Indigenous Health Incentive (PIP IHI), PBS CoPayment and relevant MBS items.

-- Supporting increased access to cultural awareness training that meets PIP IHI requirements. - Promoting the ITC program as a culturally safe resource for primary care providers to partner with, in their care of Aboriginal people with complex chronic disease management needs.
+- Implementing the WAPHA Aboriginal Cultural Competency and Capability Framework, which will enhance efforts to ensure clients of the ITC Program and patients of mainstream/private practices receive high quality and culturally competent care. - Assisting primary health care providers to adopt culturally appropriate models of care for Aboriginal people. - Supporting increased uptake of key Aboriginal-specific health initiatives including Practice Incentive Program (PIP) Indigenous Health Incentive, PBS CoPayment and relevant MBS items. - Supporting increased access to cultural awareness training that meets PIP IHI requirements. - Promoting the ITC program as a culturally safe resource for primary care providers to partner with, in their care of Aboriginal people with complex chronic disease management needs.

-Aboriginal Health Project Officers (HPO) will work to increase capacity of mainstream health service providers to deliver culturally appropriate primary care services and improve integration with other service providers (mainstream and ACCHS).
+Aboriginal Health Project Officers (AHPO) will work to increase capacity of mainstream health service providers to deliver culturally appropriate primary care services and improve integration with other service providers (mainstream and Aboriginal Community Controlled Health Service).

-The Aboriginal Health Project Officer role, supported by the Aboriginal Outreach Worker will:
+The Aboriginal Health Project Officer role, supported by the Outreach Worker will:

-- Promote local credible cultural awareness training to mainstream primary care providers and services. - Encourage the uptake of Aboriginal MBS items such as 715 health checks and follow up services, to both mainstream/private general practice, Aboriginal Community Controlled Health Services and Aboriginal community members. - Assist practices to create a more welcoming environment for Aboriginal people i.e.: Aboriginal Artwork, posters, Aboriginal flags, flyers relevant to Aboriginal people. - Support, as required, primary health care providers to recognise significant days in the Aboriginal calendar. - Develop and disseminate resources for Aboriginal people about accessing services and managing chronic disease.
+- Promote local credible cultural awareness training to mainstream primary care providers and services. - Encourage the uptake of Aboriginal MBS items such as 715 health checks and follow up services, to both mainstream/private general practice, Aboriginal Community Controlled Health Services and Aboriginal community members. - Assist practices to create a more welcoming environment for Aboriginal people i.e.: Aboriginal artwork, posters, Aboriginal and Torres Strait Islander flags, flyers relevant to Aboriginal people. - Support, as required, primary health care providers to recognise significant days in the Indigenous calendar. - Develop and disseminate resources for Aboriginal people about accessing services and managing chronic disease.

-The PHN promotes the ITC program through various networks and community engagement events.
+The PHN and promotes the ITC program through various networks and community engagement events.

-Activities are aligned to the National agreement on Closing the Gap and its priority reforms.
+Alignment of activities to the National agreement on Closing the Gap and its priority reforms.